albertobraschi/radiant-ray-extension/HELP_admin.markdown

 [cm]: http://github.com/pilu/radiant-copy-move

-###Add github repository as git remote
+###Add GitHub repository as git remote

-If you use `git` as installation method and want to merge changes from another github repository, you can add the github repository as git remote to the submodule by supplying the `remote` variable.
+If you use `git` as your installation method and want to merge changes from another GitHub repository, you can add the repository as a `git remote` to the submodule by supplying the `remote` variable.
 This enables you to use

-    git pull `remotehub` master
+	git pull 'remotehub' master

-from within the submodule directory to merge changes from the remote repository, whereas `remotehub` is the name of the github user where the repository is located at.
+from within the submodule directory to merge changes from the remote repository. `remotehub` is the name of the GitHub user where the repository is located at.
 The format of the `remote` variable must match `remotehub/repository`.

-This option is considered to use for extension development and thus uses your clone url `git@github.com:username/repository.git` instead of `git://github.com/username/repository.git`, so that you can push changes back to the repository.
+This option is most useful for extension development and thus uses your clone url, i.e. `git@github.com:username/repository.git` instead of `git://github.com/username/repository.git`, so that you can push changes back to the repository.

 ###Bulk install extensions from a YAML file